-Memory is not a static deposit; we continually re-remember; re-tell and recast the Jewish past in light of changing communal experience and changing communal values.
+Memory is not a static deposit; we continually re-remember; retell and re-cast the Jewish past in light of changing communal experience and changing communal values.
 We are commanded to tell the Exodus story as though each us of were personally liberated from Egypt.
 Hasidic tradition holds that not only did God speak the universe into being in the time before time, but God continues to speak us into existence, even now.
 In our re-telling, we are bringing our collective experiences, our struggles, our joys, our visions, hopes, hesitations, pains, griefs, and luscious imaginations with us along our journeys to freedom.
 We are following the footsteps of our ancestors & speaking ourselves into a collective expanse of possibility.

-adapted from the Velveteen Rabbi Hagaddah
+- Adapted from the Velveteen Rabbi Hagaddah

-Once upon a time our people went into galut (Hebrew), or golis (Yiddish) - גלות מצרים Mitzrayim.
+Onceuponatimeourpeoplewentintogalut(Hebrew),orgolis(Yiddish) - גלות Mitzrayim.
 During a famine, our ancestor Jacob and his family fled there where food was plentiful.
 Through a complicated set of plot twists, his son Joseph had risen to high position in Pharaoh's court, and our people were well-respected and well-regarded, secure in the power structure of the time.